 New Zealand’s capital city, built on dramatic hills surrounding one of the southern hemisphere’s largest deep water ports.
-In 2011 Lonely Planet called it the world’s “coolest little capital”.
+In 2017, Wellington was ranked No.1 city in the world to live in a global Deutsche Bank study.

 Wellington region takes up the southern end of the North Island.
 Most people here live in the four cities at the south western corner - Wellington, Lower Hutt, Upper Hutt and Porirua.
 The Wellington region consists also of the Kapiti and Wairarapa regions.